amy-kurtzman/elife-api-documentation/README.md

 # Background.

 This is the documentation repo for the eLifesciences developer resources.
 The documentation is based on the excellent [github api documentation][gitapi] and it uses [nanoc]i[nanoc] to build the documentation pages.
-The api is built by parsing our [article XML] and pushing it into [fluidinfo].
-You can inspect the eLife article objects in fluidinfo [directly][efi].
+The api is built by parsing our [article XML] and pushing it into [fi].
+You can inspect the eLife article objects in Fluidinfo [directly][efi].

 [gitapi]: http://developer.github.com/v3/
 [nanoc]: http://nanoc.stoneship.org/